Police Officers Job Dangerous? Top 15 Most Dangerous Jobs In America

 Top 25 most dangerous jobs in America in 2019

-Here’s a list compiled concerning the relative danger of several jobs with higher-than-average fatality rates than police officers.
+Here’s a list compiled concerning the relative danger of several jobs with higher-than-average fatality rates than those of police officers.

 Number of deaths per 100,000 employed Source: Bureau of Labor Statistics-Census of Fatal Occupational Injuries.